srdjanbozic/PurchaseRepository/README.md

 Restore Dependencies: Run the following command to restore NuGet packages: dotnet restore

-Update the Database: Apply migrations to ensure the database is up to date:
+Update the Database: Apply migrations to ensure the database is up to date: dotnet ef database update

-bash
-Copy code
-dotnet ef database update

 Run the Application: Start the project using: